What to do in Paris in September

 Where to Picnic in Paris in September

 Here are 10 key phrases for navigating Paris.
-I highly recommend becoming familiar with these before navigating Paris.
+It is helpful to be familiar with these phrases before navigating Paris.

-I recommend buying the items from an individual shop because the products are much better.
-A little French goes a long way so don’t forget your bonjour and merci.
+I recommend buying the items from an individual shop because the products are of much higher quality.
+A little French goes a long way, so don’t forget your bonjour and merci.
 They will help you with recommendations and most likely speak English.

 Explore the Parisian Parks in September